Qumran Caves: Artificial caves

-Dead Sea Scrolls
+Dead Sea Scrolls Discovery

 In late 1946 or early 1947, a Bedouin boy of the Ta'amireh tribe, Muhammid Ahmed el-Hamed called edh-Dhib (the wolf), found a cave after searching for a lost animal.
-He stumbled onto the first cave containing scrolls from two thousand years ago.
+He stumbled onto the first cave containing old scrolls.
 More Ta'amireh visited the cave and scrolls were taken back to their encampment.
-They were shown to Mar Samuel of the Monastery of Saint Mark in April 1947 and the discovery of the Dead Sea Scrolls was made known.
+They were shown to Mar Samuel of the Syriac Orthodox Church in April 1947 who realised their significance and the discovery of the Dead Sea Scrolls was made known.
 The location of the cave was not revealed for another 18 months, but eventually a joint investigation of the cave site was led by Roland de Vaux and Gerald Lankester Harding from 15 February to 5 March 1949.